 9. Share personal data with third parties

-Sometimes it is necessary to share your personal data with third parties, which – depending on the circumstances of the case – are necessary in the handling of your dossier.
+Sometimes it is necessary to share your personal data with third parties, which – depending on the circumstances of the case – are necessary for the handling of your dossier.
 We also share a basic set of contact details with our subsidiaries within Europe with the aim of generating consultancy opportunities.
 There are also legal obligations that lead to personal data being passed on to third parties.

 In the following cases personal data will be provided to third parties:

 - When processing a dossier, it may be necessary to share your personal data with third parties.
 For example in probing or asking for funding to a government, or the conclusion of an agreement with further parties.